jasonmelgoza/jasonmelgoza/README.md

 ### Hi there 👋

 I am Jason Melgoza, a product designer and front-end developer.
-I studied Art and Graphic Design at [Fresno State](https://www.fresnostate.edu/) and have since focused on web design, UX design, design systems, and CSS development.
+I studied Art and Graphic Design at [Fresno State](https://www.fresnostate.edu/) (Go Bulldogs!!) and have since focused on web design, UX design, design systems, and CSS development.
 I continuously strive to expand my skill set.
 Over the past few years, I have been diving into JavaScript development and teaching myself [React](https://react.dev/) and [Next.js](https://nextjs.org/).

-### 🤘💀🤘

 <!--
 **jasonmelgoza/jasonmelgoza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.